 It has also published a French guide to services for seniors with various kinds of information including types of housing available for people aged 55 and older, government housing assistance programs, meal services and health and social services for seniors.

-To view this resource guide, click here!
+To view this resource guide, click here (in French only)!

 This video provides a humorous take on the challenges that seniors have to deal with: the dangers of alcohol, drug use, fraud, and many more.
 It will set the stage for those who work or live with seniors to discuss these issues.